What causes Peyronie's disease and how can it be treated?

-Peyronie’s disease is where scar tissue in the penis causes a curved shape and erection problems
+Peyronie’s disease is where scar tissue in the penis causes a curved shape and sometimes causes erection problems

 It can cause stress, anxiety, and sexual problems like erectile dysfunction

-Peyronie’s disease doesn’t normally go away and treatment may be needed to improve the symptoms
+Peyronie’s disease doesn’t usually go away and treatment may be needed to improve the symptoms

 Peyronie’s disease can be treated with sonic wave therapy or with some surgical techniques

 Peyronie's disease is a condition which means that scar tissue develops inside the penis causing painful erections with a curved shape.

 Curved erections are common and if you are a man who experiences this, it doesn’t necessarily mean that you have Peyronie’s disease.
 The shape and size of penises varies from man to man.

 In Peyronie's disease, the penis bends significantly when erect, and is painful.
 The consequences of this are that the sufferer may not be able to have sexual intercourse or they might experience erectile dysfunction (problems with achieving or maintaining an erection).
 The disease can also causes anxiety and stress to sufferers.

 Occasionally, Peyronie’s disease goes away without any need for treatment.
 However, most men will find that their condition either remains stable or gets worse.
 If the curve in the penis is stopping the sufferer from having sex normally, treatment may be needed.
 The cause of Peyronie’s disease is not known.

 - curving of the penis when erect